Sam-Guliker/performance-matters-server-side/README.md

 me trying really hard to fix that #$@!
 ![datacleaning](images/datacleaning.png)

+### Https
+for the last 100% on the [audit](https://github.com/Sam-Guliker/performance-matters-server-side/blob/update/audit.md) I can add the HTTPS.

 ### Routing
 I had my routing fixed but unfortunately I couldn't get my fetch
 into an module.
 So I just used one router instead. :eyes: